Born Naked (RuPaul's Drag Race)

 "Born Naked" is the first episode of the seventh season of RuPaul's Drag Race.
 Directed by Nick Murray, the episode originally aired on March 2, 2015.
 Kathy Griffin is a guest judge.
 For the fashion show mini-challenge, Mathu Andersen and former contestant Alaska Thunderfuck make guest appearances, the latter impersonating Anna Wintour.

 Violet Chachki wins the episode's mini-challenge.
 Tempest DuJour is eliminated from the competition, after placing in the bottom two of a main challenge that has contestants design and wear resort looks that "tear away" to reveal an illusion of nudity, then losing a lip-sync against Kandy Ho to the song "Geronimo" by RuPaul.

 Episode

-Werk Room and mini-challenge

 For the mini-challenge, former contestant Alaska Thunderfuck (left) impersonates Anna Wintour (right).